nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 <br></br>
 **System**: HireMe application

-**Use Case: UC10 - Summarise all internship entries**
+**Use Case: UC09 - Summarise all internship applications**

 **Actor**: User

 **MSS (Main Success Scenario)**

-1. The user requests to view a summary of all internship entries.
+1. The user requests to view a summary of all internship applications.
-2. HireMe shows a summary chart of all internship entries.
+2. HireMe shows a summary chart of all internship applications.

    Use case ends.